sunnysidedenver/swpc_27day/README.md

 ## Purpose
 This study will evaluate F10.7 cm forecasts from 2020-2023 in order to determine how good or bad the forecasts are.

+## Hypothesis
+Null: The forecasts are good.
+Alternate: The forecasts are bad.

 ## Data
 In order to assess forecast skill, the forecasts have to be extracted from these PDF files into a readable format.
 This program will extract the forecasts from the PDF files (found on pages 4, 5, 6 or 7) then convert them into text files.
 The text files will then be read into Pandas dataframes for additional analysis.
-Once cleaned, these forecasts can be compared against observed values in order to obtain a "skill score".
 Observed [F10.7 flux data](ftp://ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.

 ## Analysis
+These forecasts were compared against observed values in order to obtain a "skill score" and other performance metrics.
+Some analysis techniques required the subjective transformation of quanitatitve data into qualitative (hit or miss).
+For purposes of this study, if a forecast was within 5 sfu it was considered a hit.

 ## Conclusions
+The forecasts suffer from a high degree of variability, with low accuracy and high false alarm.
+Forecast error generally increases from 2020-2023 as solar activity increased.
+R-squared, a statistical representation of variance, allows for rejection of Ho and acceptance of Ha: The forecasts are bad.

+However, other metrics like mean absolute error, suggest the forecasts are at least fair overall.

+## Future Efforts
+ROC curves, which look at the relationship between hits and misses, should be considered as well as other hypothesis testing measures other than R-squared, like p-values.

+Heidke skill score may also be useful.
+This analysis compares the forecast against the long term average, which the daily forecasts outpeform, on average.
+A more accurate model could be trained based on solar input parameters.
+The [ADAPT model](https://gong.nso.edu/adapt/sift/adapt_f10_forecast.txt) could also be evaluated, and if determiend to be more consistently accurate, it could inform the Heidke skill score, or even replace the manual forecast process.